coq/coq/doc/sphinx/language/gallina-extensions.rst

 the option ``-I`` `path` (in the OCaml world, there is neither a notion of logical name prefix nor a way to access files in subdirectories of path).
-See the command ``Declare`` ``ML`` ``Module`` in :ref:`TODO-6.5-compiled-files` to understand the need of the OCaml loadpath.
+See the command ``Declare`` ``ML`` ``Module`` in :ref:`compiled-files` to understand the need of the OCaml loadpath.

-See :ref:`TODO-14.3.3-command-line-options` for a more general view over the |Coq| command line options.
+See :ref:`command-line-options` for a more general view over the |Coq| command line options.

+.. _ImplicitArguments:

 Implicit arguments
 ------------------